How to Plant Garlic in the Fall (Step-by-Step Guide for a Bigger Harvest)

 There are two main types of garlic: hardneck and softneck.

 - Hardneck garlic: Best for northern growers (like us here in Maine).
 More cold-hardy and tends to have a stronger flavor.
-Plus, you get garlic scapes in the spring—a tasty bonus.
+Plus, you get garlic scapes in the spring.
+A tasty bonus!

 - Softneck garlic: Grows better in warmer climates and stores longer, but can struggle with cold temps.